Players counter with 70-game season, 10 more than MLB

 Players said pitchers and catchers should report for the resumption of spring training on June 26, followed two days later by position players.

+Baseball’s postseason would expand from 10 teams to 16 this year, and the two wild-card games would transform into eight best-of-three series.
+That would create a minimum of 14 new playoff games whose broadcast rights could be sold, and MLB would have the option of 14 or 16 postseason teams in 2021.
+Players proposed they split broadcast revenue 50-50 from the additional games in 2021.

+They also would allow MLB to move postseason games this year to neutral sites if needed because of the coronavirus.

-Both sides would expand use of the designated hitter to games involving National League teams, and both sides would expand the playoffs to 16 teams this year.
+Both sides would expand use of the designated hitter to games involving National League teams, and both sides would expand the playoffs to 16 teams this year and 14 or 16 in 2021, with the final decision at MLB’s discretion.